Trump signals some regret on China trade war at G-7 summit

 Johnson praised Trump for America's economic performance during the jovial breakfast, their first since his elevation to the prime minister post in July.
 But he chided Trump on his hardnosed China policy.
 "Just to register a faint sheep-like note of our view on the trade war," he told the American leader.
 "We're in favor of trade peace."

-Trump told reporters he has "no plans right now" to follow through on his emergency declaration threat, but insisted he would be within his rights to use a 1977 law used to target rogue regimes, terrorists and drug traffickers as the newest weapon in the clash between the world's largest economies
+Trump told reporters he has “no plans right now” to follow through on his emergency declaration threat, but insisted he would be within his rights to use a 1977 law used to target rogue regimes, terrorists and drug traffickers as the newest weapon in the clash between the world’s largest economies.

 "If I want, I could declare a national emergency," Trump said.
 He cited China's theft of intellectual property and the large U.S. trade deficit with China, saying "in many ways that's an emergency."